nickzy9/MVLDownloader/README.md

 ### Shared Instance

-A shared instance of MVDownloader can be use for managing download requests.
+A shared instance of MVDownloader can be used for managing download requests.

 ```swift
 import MVLDownloader